 There are many types of chemical-warfare agents Overview of Chemical-Warfare Agents Chemical weapons are developed by governments for wartime use and include Toxic agents (intended to cause serious injury or death) Incapacitating agents (intended to cause only temporary, non–life-threatening... read more that affect different parts of the body.
 Nerve agents (sometimes incorrectly called "nerve gas") affect how nerves transmit signals to muscles and other nerves.
 There are several types of nerve agents:

 G-series agents, or G agents, include GA (tabun), GB (sarin), GD (soman), and GF (cyclosarin), which were developed by Nazi Germany before and during World War II.
 V-series agents include VX.
 V-series compounds were synthesized after World War II.
 Nerve agents are similar to organophosphate insecticides Insecticide Poisoning Insecticides are chemicals used to kill insects.
 Some insecticides are also dangerous to humans.
 Many insecticides can cause poisoning after being swallowed, inhaled, or absorbed through the... read more but are far more potent.
 A-series agents are also called Novichok agents and include A-230, A-232, and A-234.
-An A agent was used in a 2018 assassination attempt in the United Kingdom.
+An A agent was used in a 2018 assassination attempt in the United Kingdom, and another A-series agent was used in the 2020 assassination attempt on Russian activist Alexei Navalny.

 At room temperature, G-series agents are watery liquids that evaporate easily and are dangerous both by skin contact and by inhalation.
 VX is a liquid with the consistency of motor oil that evaporates relatively slowly and is primarily dangerous by skin contact.
 A-230, A-232, and A-234 are liquids that are even more persistent than V-series agents.
 None of the three kinds of nerve agents have a pronounced odor or irritate the skin.